-This article explains to admins about how to create a connection from Gainsight to BigQuery, create a data job, merge datasets, and configure job or Job chains in Gainsight.
+This article explains how to create a connection from Gainsight to BigQuery, create a data job, merge datasets, and configure job or Job chains in Gainsight.

 Note: This document provides general guidance on creating a Connection and setting up Jobs because the use case of each job is different and needs unique configuration.
-For detailed information on creating any Job, refer to the Preparation of Connector Jobs in the Additional Resource section at the end of this article.
+For detailed information on creating any Job, refer to the Jobs List Page in the Additional Resource section at the end of this article.

 Google BigQuery is a serverless, highly scalable cloud data warehouse designed for business agility.
 Users can store datasets in Google BigQuery and integrate these datasets into Gainsight org.